RedBlackSmog/codepath_homework/README.md

 Vulnerability #1: Username Enumeration

 Description:used the username and password "user" and foud that the green site looked different from the other two.
-The error message was not in bold
+The error message was not in bold indicating that there is an issue with this particular site that is not in the other two.

 <img src="green-vuln1.gif">
 https://giphy.com/gifs/QA0xCP7gpzDpSLi2WB/html5